Daniel Hale Williams: Heart surgery

 In 1893, Williams became the first African American on record to have successfully performed pericardium surgery to repair a wound.
-On September 6, 1891, Henry Dalton had been the first American to successfully perform pericardium surgery to repair a wound.
+On September 6, 1891, Henry Dalton had been the first white American to successfully perform pericardium surgery to repair a wound.
 Earlier successful surgeries to drain the pericardium, by performing a pericardiostomy were done by Francisco Romero in 1801 and Dominique Jean Larrey in 1810.

 On July 10, 1893, Williams repaired the torn pericardium of a knife wound patient, James Cornish.
 Cornish, who was stabbed directly through the left fifth costal cartilage, had been admitted the previous night.
 Williams decided to operate the next morning in response to continued bleeding, cough and "pronounced" symptoms of shock.
 He performed this surgery, without the benefit of penicillin or blood transfusion, at Provident Hospital, Chicago.
 It was not reported until 1897.
 He undertook a second procedure to drain fluid.
 About fifty days after the initial procedure, Cornish left the hospital.